earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire01-clouds-and-cloud-masks-in-R.md

 > Landsat scene is about 115 miles long and 115 miles wide (or 100 nautical
 > miles long and 100 nautical miles wide, or 185 kilometers long and 185 kilometers wide). -*wikipedia*

+### Challenges Working with Landsat Remote Sensing Data
 In the previous lessons, you learned how to import a set of geotiffs that made up the bands of a landsat raster.
 Each geotiff file was a part of a Landsat scene, that had been downloaded for this class by your instructor.
 The scene was further cropped to reduce the file size for the class.

 You ran into some challenges when you began to work with the data.
-The biggest problem was a large cloud and associated shadow that covered our study area of interest - the Cold springs fire burn scar.
+The biggest problem was a large cloud and associated shadow that covered our study area of interest - the Cold Springs fire burn scar.

 ### Dealing with clouds & shadows in remote sensing data

-Clouds and atmospheric conditions can present a significant challenge when working with spectral remote sensing data.
-Extreme cloud cover and shadows can render the data in those areas, un-usable given reflectance values are either washed out (too bright - as the clouds scatter all light back to the sensor) or are too dark (shadows which represent blocked or absorbed light).
+Clouds and atmospheric conditions present a significant challenge when working with multispectral remote sensing data.
+Extreme cloud cover and shadows can make the data in those areas, un-usable given reflectance values are either washed out (too bright - as the clouds scatter all light back to the sensor) or are too dark (shadows which represent blocked or absorbed light).

 In this lesson you will learn how to deal with clouds in our remote sensing data.
 There is no perfect solution of course.
-You will just discuss some options to dealing with the uncertainty surrounding clouds and shadows in spectral data.
+You will just learn one approach.

 Let's begin by loading our spatial libraries.